Yamaha new in-store digital signage system

 The biggest highlight for Yamaha digital signage is the content triggering feature.
 Staff can press the keyboard to trigger a certain motor model and its configuration information.
 So when some customer shows an interest on a particular model, the staff at the counter can let the screen show relevant content instantly.
 This is especially helpful when a customer is hesitating on which model it the one to be.

 Over 200 players and screens were installed within 45 days, much faster than anyone’s expectation.
 Then it was like everything became easier over one night.
 For starter, tons of motor types and models can now be displayed on screen.
 Suddenly lots of room can be saved from the previous exhibition stands, making in-store environment look better.
 Secondly, lots of manual efforts can be saved from endless poster changing, making staff much happier and more efficient.
 Another merit emerges later, suggesting that customers tend to spend more time around those screens than static posters, showing unusual enthusiasm to the new display technology.

-The most important content for the system was high definition videos of motor tournament and promotion clips, all need to be scheduled to play in a predefined order.
+The most important content for the in store digital signage system was high definition videos of motor tournament and promotion clips, all need to be scheduled to play in a predefined order.
 Pictures and caption texts can be updated with Yamaha headquarter database.
 Sales message and promotions can be updated from local branch, giving each store a certain level of autonomy.